KDAB/knut/docs/API/script/textdocument.md

 The captures coming from the regexp can be used in the replacement text, using `\1`..`\n` or `$1`..`$n`.

 Returns the number of changes done in the document.

+#### <a name="replaceOne"></a>bool **replaceOne**(string before, string after, int options = TextDocument.NoFindFlags)

+Replace one occurence of the string `before` with `after`.
+Options could be a combination of:

+- `TextDocument.FindCaseSensitively`: match case
+- `TextDocument.FindWholeWords`: match only complete words
+- `TextDocument.FindRegexp`: use a regexp, equivalent to calling `findRegexp`
+- `TextDocument.PreserveCase`: preserve case when replacing

+If the option `TextEditor.PreserveCase` is used, it means:

+- All upper-case occurrences are replaced with the upper-case new text.
+- All lower-case occurrences are replaced with the lower-case new text.
+- Capitalized occurrences are replaced with the capitalized new text.
+- Other occurrences are replaced with the new text as entered.
+If an occurrence and the new text have the same prefix or suffix, then the case of the prefix and/or suffix are preserved, and the other rules are applied on the rest of the occurrence only.

+Returns true if a change occurs in the document..

 #### <a name="selectAll"></a>**selectAll**()